 Bring to a boil, then reduce to a simmer.
 Simmer for about 90 minutes, skimming the fat and stirring occasionally, until it has thickened and reduced by about ¼.

-Step 7: Shred the chicken
+Step 7: Shred the chicken and finish the white chili

-Remove the chicken thighs to a plate or small dish.
-Use two forks to pull the chicken into shreds, then add back into the chili.
+Remove chicken thighs to a plate or small dish.
+Use two forks to pull the cooked chicken into shreds, then add back into the chili.
 Stir and taste for seasoning.
 If it needs salt, add some and simmer for about 5 more minutes.
 Taste and add more salt if necessary.
 Remove from heat, transfer to bowls and serve.

 White chicken chili toppings